Zstone19/pypetal/README.md

     python setup.py install
 ```

 PLIKE is an optional algorithm that is used in PETL.
-There is a scipt available in PETL to install and compile PLIKE (assuming that `gfortran` is installed).
+There is a script available in the main directory to install and compile PLIKE (assuming that `gfortran` is installed).
 To install PLIKE, run the following command:
 ```
     sh build_plike.sh
 ```